Technology

 In September 2015, Airtricity announced it was reducing its regulated natural gas prices by 10% from 1 October, saving a typical household customer £58 a year.
 This came after a tariff review initiated by the Utility Regulator due to falling wholesale costs.
 It followed an earlier 8% average price cut in April 2015.

-Unlike Power NI, SSE Airtricity is not subject to price-control regulation for electricity.
+Unlike , SSE Airtricity is not subject to price-control regulation for electricity.